Chinese philosophy: Early beliefs

-Early Shang dynasty thought was based upon cycles.
-Like the 10 stems and 12 earthly branches.
-This notion stems from what the people of the Shang Dynasty could observe around them: day and night cycled, the seasons progressed again and again, and even the moon waxed and waned until it waxed again.
+Early Shang dynasty thought was based on cycles like the 10 stems and 12 earthly branches.
+This notion stems from what the people of the Shang dynasty could observe around them: day and night cycles, the seasons progressed again and again, and even the moon waxed and waned until it waxed again.
 Thus, this notion, which remained relevant throughout Chinese history, reflects the order of nature.
 In juxtaposition, it also marks a fundamental distinction from western philosophy, in which the dominant view of time is a linear progression.
 During the Shang, Ancestor worship was present and universally recognized.

-When the Shang were overthrown by the Zhou a new political, religious and philosophical concept was introduced called the Mandate of Heaven,This mandate was said to be taken when rulers became unworthy of their position and provided a justification for Zhou rule it is said that the Duke of zhou made the early solar terms by measuring with a gnomon that was added to make the complete solar terms he is also said to have used try squares and wrote Zhou bi with his astrologer several early beliefs might be found in the guicang and perhaps the earliest Chinese book, the small calendar of the Xia in Da Dai Liji, though debated to exist the Xia Dynasty is said to be its origin.
+When the Shang were overthrown by the Zhou a new political, religious and philosophical concept was introduced called the Mandate of Heaven.
+This mandate was said to be taken when rulers became unworthy of their position and provided a justification for Zhou rule it is said that the Duke of Zhou made the early solar terms by measuring with a gnomon that was added to make the complete solar terms.
+He is also said to have used try squares and wrote the Zhoubi Suanjing with his astrologer.
+Several early beliefs might be found in the Guicang and perhaps the earliest Chinese book, the small calendar of the Xia in Da Dai Liji, though debated to exist the Xia dynasty is said to be its origin.